 With Singapore and Australia bringing down barriers to travel, your next overseas trip won’t be far away!
+Plus, all COVID tests are now scrapped for travellers.
 But flying to Singapore in the COVID era isn’t the same as it was before.

 Paperwork and pre-flight COVID testing

 Before turning up at check-in for your long-awaited Singapore voyage, there are a few formalities to complete.
 But thankfully, they’re not as arduous as they were in early 2022.

 With pre-travel COVID tests between Australia and Singapore now vanquished, travel is easier.
 The main thing you need to do is have your international proof of vaccination.
 In Australia, you can request this from the Medicare website or app.
 If you want, you can verify your certificate on the ‘Vaccination Check Portal’ for smoother entry, though this step is optional.

 The Singapore Arrivals Card is a simple and free declaration you can start filling out from three days before departure.
 Once you finish it, you’ll get an email confirmation you can show for smoother immigration checks.

 And that’s pretty much it.
 With ‘Vaccinated Travel Lanes’ now gone, you can take any flight into Singapore as a fully-vaccinated traveller.
 But be sure to check the Singapore Government checklist before departure, in case things change.